noahleavi11/midterm-1-noahleavi11/README.md

 # CS 260  Midterm 1

-For this midterm you will have 3 hours to complete the following prompt.
+For this midterm you will have 3 hours (in class - Thursday 12pm-3pm - anything submitted after this time will not go towards your points earned) to complete the following prompt.

 You will be creating a simplified Goodreads application using Vue.
 If you have never used Goodreads before it is a place for users to record and review books they have read and would like to read.
 You will be using the OpenLibrary API - which provides lots of information about different books and allows you to search keywords by different fields.